 “Arash Ganji and Reza Khandan Mahabadi are in prison for their unequivocal commitment to writing and expression in Iran,” said Liesl Gerntholtz, director of the PEN/Barbey Freedom to Write Center.
 “The Iranian government has consistently violated their human rights by imprisoning and maltreating them for exercising their right to free speech.
 Both live with underlying medical conditions and should urgently be released.”

 In January, PEN America, joined by the Raoul Wallenberg Centre for Human Rights, filed a complaint with the UN Working Group on Arbitrary Detention regarding the cases of Arash Ganji and Reza Khandan Mahabadi, alongside formerly imprisoned Iranian writers and 2021 PEN/Barbey Freedom to Write honorees Keyvan Bajan and the late Baktash Abtin.
 The Working Group investigates cases where the deprivation of liberty is arbitrary and inconsistent with international standards.
 Abtin, a prominent poet and filmmaker, died on January 8, 2022 as a result of abuse and neglect while serving a six-year prison sentence on trumped-up charges.
 Keyvan Bajan was released on parole after serving almost half of his three-year sentence.
+The Iranian government provided responses to our complaint, summarized here, and the Working Group’s decision on the case is expected in the fall.

 About PEN America